 VMs enable you to safely test software configurations and features, run legacy software, or optimize the workload efficiency of your hardware.
-For more information on the benefits, see Advantages of virtualization.
+For more information about the benefits, see Advantages of virtualization.

-For more information on what virtualization is, see the Red Hat Customer Portal.
+For more information about what virtualization is, see the Virtualization topic page.

-- To try out virtualization in Red Hat Enterprise Linux 8, see Getting started with virtualization.
+- To start using virtualization in Red Hat Enterprise Linux 9, see Enabling virtualization in Red Hat Enterprise Linux 9.

 1.2.
 Advantages of virtualization

 Using virtual machines (VMs) has the following benefits in comparison to using physical machines:

 Flexible and fine-grained allocation of resources